 OUR TEACHING STAFF

 Vivid Motion's teachers are experienced professionals with training and impressive resumes, skilled in the styles they teach.
 Each one upholds Vivid Motion as a place for dancers of all ages, abilities and anatomies.
 Whether you take Hip Hop, Ballet, Middle Eastern or Tap, our teachers provide a warm, supportive environment for you to stretch your limits, learn and have fun!

 I began dancing late (at 13) and was lucky to have world class teachers.
 I joined the Robinson Ballet at age 15 and subsequently went on to train at UMO and then in New York with The Joffrey Ballet.

 For over 25 years I’ve taught in dance studios, at arts camps, in school workshops, to cast members of theatrical shows and of course for Vivid Motion.
-I help trained dancers refine their technique and performance skills and teach basic technique to beginners.
+I help already trained dancers refine their technique and performance skills and teach basic technique to beginners.
 I am skilled at teaching differentiated levels within a single class, adjusting exercises and combinations to challenge advanced dancers, while making them fun and not overburdening for newer students.